-What Is an Outbound SDR?
+What is an Outbound SDR?

 Outbound SDRs help you get new customers.